Debt Consolidation, The Royal Commission and your living expensesApril 24, 2018

 - Secondly, your business would likely be wound up under insolvent trading legislation.

 - Thirdly, as ATO debt is an unsecured debt the only way to collect on the debt is by force.
-As such, the ATO would seek bankruptcy via court orders, and using a bankruptcy trustee to recover tax debt unless paid back.
+As such, unless paid back; the ATO would seek court orders to make you bankrupt.
+Then, using a bankruptcy trustee to recover the outstanding tax debt.
 Hence, bankruptcy would allow a trustee to sell assets and pay back creditors from the bankrupt estate.

 - Furthermore, payment plans won't be approved unless tax returns are up to date.
 Also, any tax refund will be credited to pay your debt.

-- Certainly, if you have recieved a wind up order, or court notice we recommend obtaining legal advice.
+- Certainly, if you have received a wind-up order or court notice we recommend obtaining legal advice.

-Loan Saver Network can offer tax debt solutions.
+Loan Saver Network can offer tax debt loans and tax debt solutions.
 Above all, solutions in negotiating reductions in ATO tax debt, payment arrangements, and assist in tax debt loan solutions.
 Consequently, help to avoid an ATO bankruptcy.

 ATO Bankruptcy and wind up solutions are complex and require investigation to source a solution.
-Consequently, we recommend contacting us to discuss your tax debts and the available solutions.
+Consequently, we recommend contacting us to discuss your tax debt and available solutions.
 We can be contacted on 1300 796 850 or via our enquiry form below.